centie22/Foudry-Tutorial/README.md

 ## Requirements
 * [Infura account](https://app.infura.io/dashboard):
-Infura is a node provider that allows developers to plug into blockchains such as Ethereum, Avalanche, and Celo via Infura self-managed nodes, saving developers time, money and work.
+Infura is a node provider that allows developers to plug into blockchains such as Ethereum, Avalanche, and Celo via Infura self-managed nodes.
+This saves developers the time, money and work, which would they would have to put in to run their own node.
 * [Foundry](https://book.getfoundry.sh/getting-started/installation):
 It is important to have foundry installed on your computer.
 * [IDE](https://www.veracode.com/security/integrated-development-environment):